ExtKernel/idp-sync-service/README.md

 - `DATASOURCE_PASSWORD` - the password of the user

 ### Oauth2
+- `PRINCIPAL_ROLE_NAME` - the role that the OAuth2 user should have to access `secured` endpoints.
+Has a default value: `administrator`. **Note that** the token used to access this app should contain the role
 - `OAUTH2_PROVIDER_ISSUER_URL` - the `issuer URL` of your OAuth2 provider server
 - `OAUTH2_PROVIDER_CLIENT_ID` - the `client ID` associated with this application's client on the OAuth2 provider server
 - `OAUTH2_PROVIDER_CLIENT_SECRET` - the client `client secret` associated with this application's client on the OAuth2 provider server